ardacekic/ceng532/docs/fredericksons_algo/algorithm.rst

 In order to route data through paths with the lowest costs, algorithms such as all-pairs shortest-path algorithms come into play.
 On the other hand, when the objective is to route data utilizing the minimum number of nodes, a breadth-first search (BFS) algorithm becomes instrumental.

 Frederickson [1985] introduced a distributed BFS algorithm, which he leveraged for developing an all-pairs shortest-path algorithm.
-However, this BFS algorithm functions as a foundational element, and its explanation lacks comprehensive detail.
-The provided description presupposes that messages within the algorithm are processed in a first-in-first-out (FIFO) manner.

 Frederickson's Distributed BFS Algorithm, also known as the Distributed Breadth-First Search Algorithm, is a parallel algorithm for traversing a graph.
 It was developed by Greg N. Frederickson in 1985.
 The algorithm is designed to run on a distributed system, where each node in the graph is represented by a separate processor.
 The algorithm is based on the concept of breadth-first search, where the nodes are visited in a level-by-level manner.

 1. **The algorithm has the following properties:**